mozilla/mig/doc/api.rst

 	  type:

 		- `action`: select actions with a `expireafter` date lower than `before`
-		- `agent`: select agents that have sent a heartbeat priot to `before`
+		- `agent`: select agents that have sent a heartbeat prior to `before`
 		- `command`: select commands with a `starttime` date lower than `before`
 		- `investigator`: select investigators with a `lastmodified` date lower than `before`